Loweg/LowegTweaks/ReadMe.md

 Default on.
 ## Alpha Biomes
-### Forsaken mood
+### Forsaken mood (old)
 The forsaken crags biome gives a negative mood debuff to colonists due to the sun being blotted out.
 This currently negates that if they have the biotech gene for dark vision.

 Default off.
 Do not turn on unless you have Alpha Biomes loaded.
+Hasn't been tested in a long time.

 ## Vanilla Expanded
-### Capable Serketist
+### Capable Serketist (old)
 Increases the amount of permitted labors for the VME Serketist.

 Default off.
 Do not turn on unless you have Vanilla Ideology Expanded - Memes and Structures loaded.
+Hasn't been tested in a long time.

 ### Tribals Research Patch
 Adds mod compatibility and patches to require Vanilla Factions Expanded = Tribals researches for some modded buildings and recipes, and fixes the smooth stone designation bug.
 Patches Cooking and Agriculture, CE, Colony Manager, Deep Storage, Rimefeller, and Dubs Bad Hygiene